marialyk77/World_Economic_Indicators_and_Greek_Economic_Crisis/README.md

 7. How labor force participation rates (male and female) relate to GDP growth and GDP per capita?

 8. How do CO2 emissions per capita in 2018 vary across different income groups?

+9. Which countries had the highest CO2 emissions in 2018 within each income group?

+10. What was the average annual growth rate of Greece's GDP over the period 2000-2018?

+11. How did Greece’s GDP compare with those of other countries in the same region?